graycoreio/daffodil/libs/design/accordion/README.md

 # Accordion
 An accordion is a group of vertically stacked headings that allow users to toggle the visibility of related content.
-It helps reduce scrolling by hiding non-essential information until it’s needed.

 ## Overview
-Use accordions to organize content into collapsible sections.
+Accordions helps reduce scrolling by hiding non-essential information until it’s needed.
+Use it to organize content into collapsible sections.
 This is especially useful for long pages where not all information needs to be visible at once.

 <design-land-example-viewer-container example="basic-accordion"></design-land-example-viewer-container>